 McLaren, Room 251

-Please join the Office of Diversity Engagement and Community Outreach, University Ministry and Human Resources for a dynamic panel discussion that will provide faculty and staff with a unique opportunity for learning, sharing and reflection.
+The Office of Diversity Engagement and Community Outreach, University Ministry and Human Resources had a dynamic panel discussion that provided faculty and staff with a unique opportunity for learning, sharing and reflection.
 Panel members of various religious backgrounds and traditions will explore the topics of interfaith respect and cooperation, and faith as identity and inclusion.
 The discussion will be facilitated by Donal Godfrey, S.J., Associate Director, University Ministry.
 Opening remarks will be delivered by Dr. Mary Wardell, Vice Provost for Diversity Engagement and Community Outreach.
-To register for this event, please go to Religious Diversity.

 - Shabnam Koirala-Azad, Ph.D., Associate Professor & Chair, International Multicultural Education Department, School of Education